PrisonTeam/Prison/knownissues_v3.2.x.md

 Upon loading prison, validate that all blocks that are defined within each mine are actually valid for that version of minecraft.
 This will be important in that it may help eliminate possible errors when the server owner upgrades the server, or other plugins.
 Also it will be very helpful when Prison's block handling is enhanced since it will be a tool used to verify and maybe even fix incorrect block types.

-* **Update the Prison command handlers to support help context** This would show the parameter details for the commands.
-Right now the annotations that defines the command parameters has descriptions for the command and the parameters, but they are not displayed anywhere useful.

 * **Add to the Command annotations an option of *async* to run that command asynchronously** Check to see if the commands are being ran sync or async.
 Add a parameter support so